vincentium123/Attractiveness-Methods-Evaluation/README.md

 These models performed worse on their test sets than models trained on the SCUT-FBP5500 dataset, which I believe is due to the greater variety of the images.
 Their performance was similar to models created by the developers of the MEBeauty dataset.

 Once I had my models, I set out to test them in two ways.
-Firstly, I attempted to replicate the five studies again, using three scores: one from each of the models and a third composite score of their averages on each image.
+Firstly, I attempted to replicate the studies again, using three scores: one from each of the models and a third composite score of their averages on each image.

 My results were mixed.
 Most studies, once again, did not replicate.
 Furthermore, the results were confusing.
 The two models’ performances diverged even though on the test sets they’d been extremely similar.
 What’s more, it was different studies that replicated this time.